SchoemanClaudia/D20Bingo/README.md

 # D20 Bingo!

+Not your casual neighborhood bingo...
 D20 Bingo! is a game of chance, with a twist on the classic bingo.
 Combining bingo mechanics with the unpredictability of a 20 sided die, the user will race against the clock in this solo adventure.
 The goal is to complete a pattern on a 4x4 game card, with each number determined by the roll of a D20.

 Originally created with an RPG game in mind and opting for simplicity, I decided to create a basic dice game using a D20.
 However, I soon realized the game lacked depth.
 I found myself thinking one rainy weekend...
 'What would it be like to start playing Bingo in my 30s?'.
 While researching bingo games, the inspiration struck to merge these concepts, blending the excitement of a D20 roll with the familiar mechanics of bingo.
 Thus, D20 Bingo! was born.